 MSK welcomes patients from around the world.
-If you are an international patient, call the International Center for help coordinating your care.
+If you’re an international patient, call for help arranging your care.

-Spiritual and religious resources provide comfort and strength for many patients.
-The chaplains at MSK are available to listen, help support family members, pray, contact community clergy or faith groups, or simply be a comforting companion and a spiritual presence.
+At MSK, our chaplains are available to listen, help support family members, pray, contact community clergy or faith groups, or simply be a comforting companion and a spiritual presence.
 Anyone can request spiritual support, regardless of formal religious affiliation.
-The interfaith chapel is located near the main lobby of 1275 York Avenue.
-It is open 24 hours a day.
-If there is an emergency, please call the hospital operator and ask for the chaplain on call.
+The interfaith chapel is located near the main lobby of Memorial Hospital and is open 24 hours a day.
+If you have an emergency, please call the hospital operator and ask for the chaplain on call.

-Many people find counseling helpful.
+Many people find that counseling helps them.
 We provide counseling for individuals, couples, families, and groups, as well as medications to help if you feel anxious or depressed.
 To make an appointment, ask your healthcare provider for a referral or call the number above.

 Integrative Medicine Service

-Integrative Medicine Service offers patients many services to complement traditional medical care, including music therapy, mind/body therapies, dance and movement therapy, yoga, and touch therapy.
+Integrative Medicine Service offers many services to complement (go along with) traditional medical care, including music therapy, mind/body therapies, dance and movement therapy, yoga, and touch therapy.

-Patient-to-Patient Support Program
+Patient and Caregiver Support Program

 You may find it comforting to speak with a cancer survivor or caregiver who has been through a similar treatment.
-Through our Patient-to-Patient Support Program, we are able to offer you a chance to speak with former patients and caregivers.
+Through our Patient and Caregiver Support Program, you’re able to speak with former patients and caregivers.
 These conversations may take place in person, over the phone, or through email.

-Call Patient Billing with any questions regarding preauthorization with your insurance company.
+Call if you have questions about preauthorization with your insurance company.
 This is also called preapproval.

-Call the Patient Representatives office if you have any questions about the Health Care Proxy form or if you have any concerns about your care.
+Call if you have questions about the Health Care Proxy form or if you have concerns about your care.

-Perioperative Clinical Nurse Specialist
+Perioperative Nurse Liaison

-Call if you have any questions about MSK releasing any information while you are having surgery.
+Call if you have questions about MSK releasing any information while you’re having surgery.

-Private Nursing Options
+Private Duty Nursing Office

-Patients may request private nurses or companions.
+You may request private nurses or companions.
 Call for more information.